kangyuj0531/recipes-analysis/README.md

 | `description`   | User-provided description                                                                                                                                      |

 <br>
-The second dataset, `interactions`, contains user's interaction with the recipes, including the following information:
+The second dataset, `interactions`, contains *731927* rows and *5* columns.
+It includes user's interaction with the recipes, including the following information:

 | Column      | Description             |
 | ----------- | ----------------------- |